 BIO & STATEMENT:

-Morgan's art practice is developed within an interdisciplinary framework that explores the personal and cultural economy of knowledge through familiar artifacts.
-Her works, whether project based or singular, are inspired by philosophical conflicts presented in our everyday encounters with images, objects and information.
-Morgan investigates how these artifacts are consumed, processed, re-presented and reiterated.
+Morgan's interdisciplinary practice explores personal and cultural economies of knowledge through familiar artifacts.
+Her works, whether project based or singular, are inspired by philosophical conflicts presented in our everyday encounters with images, objects and information, questioning how these artifacts are consumed, processed, re-presented and reiterated.
 Morgan's works, which have included large-scale drawings, installations, clay work, sculpture and printed matter, call to question information’s conceptual and hierarchical value, challenge the boundaries of authoritative reasoning as well as make evident her own implications within a larger socio-political drama.

 2009, Skowhegan School of Painting & Sculpture, Skowhegan, ME